dheeraj1780/dheeraj1780/README.md

 ## About Me

 - 🛠️ Mechanical Engineer by day, Code Enthusiast by night
-- 💻 Proficient in Python, HTML, CSS, and C++
+- 💻 Proficient in Python, Java Web Applications, HTML, CSS, and C++
 - 🚀 Exploring the realms of APIs and web development
 - 🤖 Eager to dive into the exciting worlds of machine learning and artificial intelligence